Disclosures

 Alternatives to P2P lending

-Whether you need financing for an emergency or to fund a new business, P2P lending is not your only option.
+Whether you need financing for an emergency or to fund a new business, P2P lending isn’t your only option.
 Consider these alternatives:

 Crowdfunding sites allow you to raise funds from a large number of individuals either for personal expenses or for a business venture.
-One Virginia reviewer was able to secure $11,000 through crowdfunding, minus the fees.
-They said, “I started receiving funds the very next day.”
 Each site will have different fees and restrictions, so make sure to research the companies before choosing.

 Buy now, pay later (BNPL) is a payment option that allows consumers to pay for purchases in installments over time.
 Typically these are offered through merchants directly, though some companies will allow you to access funds for medical or veterinarian bills.

 Personal loans can be used for a variety of purposes, from consolidating debt to funding a home renovation project.
-Depending on the lender, credit score and income requirements can be stricter than with P2P lenders.
-One reviewer from New Jersey was able to get a good interest rate with a bank versus P2P lenders.
-They said: “I got a 50k personal loan and was funded in less than three business days.
-My FICO score was good but not excellent.”
+Depending on the lender, credit score and income requirements can be stricter with personal loans than with P2P lenders.

-A home equity line of credit (HELOC) or a home equity loan can be a good option for borrowers who need to borrow a large amount of money at a low interest rate, using home equity as collateral.
+A home equity loan or home equity line of credit (HELOC) can be a good option for borrowers who need to borrow a large amount of money at a low interest rate, using home equity as collateral.
 It can be helpful to have a line of credit for unpredictable home renovation projects.

 The main risk to be aware of before tapping into your equity is that defaulting on your payments can put your homeownership at risk.

-If you need to use a credit card for a large bill, see if you are eligible for a promotional 0% card that will give you six to 18 months to pay off your bill before the interest sets in.
+If you need to use a credit card for a large bill, see if you’re eligible for a credit card with a 0% introductory APR offer since that will give you up to 21 months to pay off your bill without interest.
+However, keep in mind that the regular APR will kick in after the intro APR offer expires, which will apply to any balance you’re carrying.

 FAQ